 The Board adopted a "support if amended" position on AB 832 (Garcia) at the May Board Meeting.
 The language approved by the Board was adopted by the author on May 26, 2015.
 However, the author has decided to not pursue the legislation this session and will try with substantially similar language in 2017.
-Staff recommend the Board adopting a "support" position if the language is the same to allow us to actively support the bill if and when it is introduced again.
+The Board adopted a "support" position at the June meeting.